-4 Science-Backed Reasons People With Diabetes Can Eat Fruit Worry-Free
+4 Science-Backed Reasons People with Diabetes Can Eat Fruit Worry-Free

 Bottom line: Fruit isn’t merely not bad for your diabetes.
 Fruit is downright good for it, and good for your waistline, too.

-1. Fruit fights inflammation.
+Fruit fights inflammation

 Peaches, plums, and nectarines contain special nutrients called phenolic compounds that have anti-inflammatory properties.
 (These nutrient-rich foods also fight off inflammation.)
 Research shows that these compounds travel through the bloodstream and then to your fat cells, where they affect different genes and proteins for the better.
-One study, published in 2016 in the British Journal of Medicine, suggests that the phenols derived from red grapes and acai berries, among other foods, may help reduce inflammation.
+One study, published in 2016 in the British Journal of Nutrition, suggests that the phenols derived from red grapes and acai berries, among other foods, may help reduce inflammation.

-2. Fruit may help prevent type 2 diabetes.
+Fruit may help prevent type 2 diabetes

 Flavonoids are nutrients found in plant foods, and especially in many types of fruit.
 A review of studies published in 2018 in the journal Medicine found that these compounds can lower the risk for developing type 2 diabetes, probably because these nutrients improve insulin sensitivity.
 Harvard’s long-running Nurses’ Health Study found that women who consumed more anthocyanins (the pigment that makes blueberries blue and strawberries red) were less likely to develop type 2 diabetes than women who consumed fewer of these health-promoting compounds.
-Science says these are the 15 best foods for people with diabetes.
+(Science says these are the 15 best foods for people with diabetes.)

-3. Fruit slims you down.
+Fruit slims you down

 Filling your plate with fruits and vegetables is always a good idea for slimming down.
 But a study published in 2015 in PLoS Medicine found that fruit—specifically, berries, apples, and pears—may actually be more important than vegetables when it comes to long-term weight loss.
 These findings aren’t an anomaly.
 A study published in a 2016 issue of Nutrients found that the anti-obesity effects of fruit are greater than their pro-obesity effects in most cases.
-And if you’re choosing between fruits, pick apples, berries and pears over pineapple and bananas which, though good for you, have a high glycemic index.
+And if you’re choosing between fruits, pick apples, berries, and pears over pineapple and bananas which, though good for you, have a high glycemic index.
 (Try these yummy 11 summer foods to help you slim down.)

-4. Fruit bolsters health.
+Fruit bolsters health

 Along with vegetables, fruit protects against heart disease, stroke, and cancers of the stomach and colon.
 Incorporate these 30 new habits into your routine to reduce your risk of heart disease.
 Fruit also helps fend off depression, which is common in people with diabetes.